testingisdocumenting/znai/znai-docs/documentation/snippets/typescript.md

 # Parsing

-Mdoc uses typescript `nodejs` module to parse TypeScript.
+`Znai` uses typescript `nodejs` module to parse TypeScript.
 Use the `typescript` plugin to include parsed information.

 # Properties